nikchrts/prj_2/README.md

 - type `roslaunch prj_2 odom.launch`<br>Attention!!
 In order to get actual results, the bag should have been also executed.

 ## Further Considerations
-* The bag should be manually executed in order the demonstration of the project to be meaningful.
+* The bag should be manually executed using the command `rosbag play --clock <path-to-bag-file>`.
+The *--clock* parameter is essential for the proper performance.
-* For the play of the bag, one MUST include the parameter `--clock`: `rosbag play --clock <path-to-bag-file>`